What is a Working Group?

 Three synthesis working groups have commenced a broad scale, cross-cutting analysis of:

 - Sociocultural and economic dimensions of salmon systems

 - Current governance and management of salmon

-Round 2 – Topics will focus on research questions that provide insight into the pressures on salmon and salmon communities as well as options for response to those pressures.
+Round 2 – Topics focus on research questions that provide insight into the pressures on salmon and salmon communities as well as options for response to those pressures.

 Five synthesis working groups have commenced analysis of: